Saraki Reacts To Akpabio’s Claim Of Plan To Remove Him Over Natasha Saga

 Breaking: Akpabio breaks silence on ex-NDDC MD's harassment claim amid Natasha's saga

-The Minister of Women Affairs, Mrs. Iman Suleiman-Ibrahim, said the executive is negotiating with the national assembly on the matter.
+The Minister of Women Affairs, Iman Suleiman-Ibrahim, stated that the executive was negotiating with the national assembly on the matter.

-Suleiman-Ibrahim said the federal government will be the intermediary between the two parties to broker peace.
+Suleiman-Ibrahim said that the federal government would be acting as the intermediary between the two parties to help broker peace.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!